gvec-group/gvec/docs/user/theory.md

     \rint \dblint W(\rho,\thet,\zeta) \,\mathrm{d}\rho\,\mathrm{d}\thet\,\mathrm{d}\zeta &= N_{FP}\rint \int\limits_{0}^{2\pi}\!\int\limits_{0}^{2\pi/N_{FP}} W(\rho,\thet,\zeta) \,\mathrm{d}\rho\,\mathrm{d}\thet\,\mathrm{d}\zeta, \\
     &\approx \sum_{i=1}^{n_q} \omega_i \sum_{j=1}^{n_\thet} \sum_{k=1}^{n_\zeta} W(\rho^q_i,\thet_j,\zeta_k),
 \end{align}
 where $\omega_i$ is the quadrature weight and $n_q$ is the total number of Gauss quadrature points in the radial direction.
 The total number is given by the number of grid elements of the B-Splines and the number of quadrature points in each B-Spline element, chosen to integrate piecewise-polynomial functions exactly up to degree $2p+1$.
-The number of integration points in the poloidal and toroidal direction are$n_\thet$, $n_\zeta$ and we choose the positions as
+The number of integration points in the poloidal and toroidal direction are $n_\thet$, $n_\zeta$ and we choose the positions as
 \begin{equation*}
   \thet_j=2\pi\frac{j-1/2}{n_\thet}\,,\quad
   \zeta_k=\frac{2\pi}{\nfp}\frac{k-1/2}{n_\zeta}\,.
 \end{equation*}
+We choose the number of integration points $n_\thet$, $n_\zeta$  $4$ times larger than the maximum mode number in each direction.